skyflowapi/skyflow-react-js/README.md

 ```

 `Note:`
-values of SkyflowElements will be returned in elementstate object only when `env` is `DEV`, else it is empty string i.e, ''
+Values of SkyflowElements will be returned in elementstate object only when `env` is `DEV`, else it is empty string i.e, ''

 ### Example Usage of Event Listener on Collect Elements